AnishBangotra/AnishBangotra/README.md

 Full Stack Developer from India.

-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- :telescope: Contributing to frontend and backend for building web and android applications.

-- :seedling: Exploring Technical Content Writing.
+- :seedling: Exploring Technical Content Writing skills.

 - :zap: Solving problems on GeeksforGeeks, LeetCode and read tech articles.